software-students-fall2024/software-engineering-fall-2024-3-python-package-python-package-exercise/README.md

     ```bash
     pipenv shell

-5. Build the package:
+5. Modify & Run the file: Make changes you want to make, and run the files.
+For example, if you want to run tasks.py, run the following command:
     ```bash
-    python3 -m build
+    python3

 6. To run tests: Now, you can also run the unit tests we've provided in the package using ```pytest```.
 Again, make sure ```pytest``` is installed in the virtual envrionment.
     ```bash
     pipenv run pytest

+7. Build the package:
+    ```bash
+    python3 -m build

-7. Exit the virtual environment: Once you're done working with the project, you can deactivate the virtual environment with:
+8. Exit the virtual environment: Once you're done working with the project, you can deactivate the virtual environment with:
     ```bash
     exit